hashfoundry/infra/terraform/README.md

 The standard load balancer is a regular DigitalOcean load balancer without caching.
 This is suitable for dynamic content and API endpoints.

-To configure the standard load balancer, set the following variables in your `config/.env` file:
+To configure the standard load balancer, set the following variables in your `.env` file:

 ```
 CREATE_STANDARD_LB=true